abalajiksh/mysite/content/about/_index.md

 Other than all these I love to sink myself in books: SciFi, Fantasy or Non-fiction.
 I also do a lot of Road Cycling and Mountain Biking, with former being the major part of it.
 You can check me out on [Goodreads](https://www.goodreads.com/ashwinbalaji) and/or [Strava](https://www.strava.com/athletes/ashwinbalaji) to see what I am up to.

 All of this sounds like me chasing after irrelevant things or just trying out new stuff for fun.
 However, I like to think of all of this just like a fantasy novel rather than a single romance novel.
 There are world building, complex character arcs, sub-stories, magic system, lore and a lot more excruciating details that make a lots of people think, "when will this get to a point?".
-All of this will tie up and come together nicely in the end.
+All of those will tie up and come together nicely in the end of the series.
 I would like to think the same for myself.

 You can indulge in my distractions by following the articles or other social media sites I have linked here, and if you feel like it, leave a comment, or just say hi.
 You can contact me on [Instagram](https://www.instagram.com/ashwinbalaji00/), but like most people, if I don't reply, ping me again.